Getting your Trinity Audio player ready...

 Google Cloud (or GCP) along with Amazon Web Services and Microsoft Azure form the “Big 3 Public Cloud Providers”.
-Google Cloud is the youngest member of this exclusive club but is also the fastest-growing Cloud provider in recent years.
+Even though Google Cloud is the youngest member of this exclusive club, it is also the fastest-growing Cloud provider in recent years.
 They have huge partnerships with consumer credit reporting agency – Equifax, music-streaming giant – Spotify, Finnish multinational consumer electronics company – Nokia and recently with Major League Baseball (MLB).

 Personally, I feel Google Cloud is extremely developer-friendly.
 It is also tackling internet of things (IoT) and hybrid environments (some resources in on-premises and some in the cloud) both of which are acknowledgements that not everything is but it will be on the cloud.

 Who is an Associate Cloud Engineer?

 According to Google,

 “An Associate Cloud Engineer deploys applications, monitors operations, and manages enterprise solutions.
 This individual is able to use Google Cloud Console and the command-line interface to perform common platform-based tasks to maintain one or more deployed solutions that leverage Google-managed or self-managed services on Google Cloud.”

 Google also states that,

 - 87% of Google Cloud certified users feel more confident in cloud skills.

 - 30% of Google Cloud certified users took on more responsibility or leadership roles at work.